 "Just ask her out!
 Where's the harm in that?
 You'll never know until you try!"

-Max pulled off to the side of the road and turned to look at her.
+Max pulled off to the side of the road and turned in his seat, looking hard at her.

 Kyra threw her hands up in surrender, "OK fine!
 I can take a hint!
 No need to get all touchy about it.
 I've obviously hit a nerve with you, so I'll just shut up about it then!"